 I like that this one features so many organic food sources and healthy plant foods as well as built in joint care supplements.

-Lily’s Kitchen Chicken and Duck Dry Food (View on Amazon) is another decent option, comprising 31% freshly prepared chicken and 7% duck, alongside fruits, veggies, and herbs.
+Lily’s Kitchen Chicken and Duck Dry Food (View Price on Amazon) is a decent option, comprising 31% freshly prepared chicken and 7% duck, alongside fruits, veggies, and herbs.

 You might also want to check out Lily’s Kitchen Salmon and Trout dry food, although this seems to only be available in the UK currently.
 This formula is a great choice for senior dogs and those with joint issues because it includes green lipped mussels alongside the other joint care supplements such as glucosamine, chondroitin, and methylsulfonylmethane.
 Unfortunately, I don’t see an MSC certification on this one, but I’ve emailed the company to check if this is in the works.